medikoo/deferred/README.md

 <a name="concept-deferred" />
 ### Deferred

 For work that doesn't return immediately (asynchronous) you may create deferred object.
 Deferred holds both `resolve` and `promise` objects.
-Observers interested in value are attached to `promise` object, With `resolve` we resolve promise with actual value.
+Observers interested in value are attached to `promise` object, with `resolve` we resolve promise with an actual value.
 In common usage `promise` is returned to the world and `resolve` is kept internally

 Let's create `delay` function decorator.
-Decorates function so its execution is delayed in time.
+Decorates function so its execution is delayed in time:

 ```javascript
 var deferred = require('deferred');